This topic contains information on reviewing the Neighborhood section of the appraisal report form, including:

 The fact that the property is an over-improvement does not necessarily make the property ineligible.
 However, lenders must review appraisals on properties with over-improvements that may not be acceptable to the typical purchaser to ensure that only the contributory value of the over-improvement is reflected in the appraisal analysis.

 The appraiser must indicate the age range and predominant age of properties in the subject neighborhood.
 The age range should reflect the oldest and newest ages for one-unit properties, two- to four-unit properties, condo units, or co-op units depending on the property type and the appraisal form being used.
 However, isolated high and low extremes should be excluded from the range.
 The predominant age is the one that is the most common or most frequently found in the neighborhood.
-The appraiser may state the predominant age as a single figure or as a range when that is more appropriate.
+The appraiser must state the predominant age as a single figure using whole numbers.

 When the age of the subject property is significantly different than the predominant age range, the appraiser must explain why the age is outside the range and comment on the marketability of the property and the adjustments that were made in the Sales Comparison Approach adjustment grid to reflect that condition.